nathanrosspowell/presentations/src/beginner_guides/why_crashes_happen/README.md

 .right-column[
 # The fix

-The fix is to FORCE a crash whenever a bad index happens.
+FORCE a crash whenever a bad index happens.
-To do this we need to:
+To do this:
 * ditch standard _raw_ C++ arrays.
 * overload the subscript (`[]`) operator